 7. 2 Corinthians 5:18-19

 Who is the Holy Spirit?
-Read our answer here!
+Read the answer here!

 8. John 15:13

-I think this verse is all the more beautiful when read in its larger context.
+I think this verse is all the more beautiful when we consider the larger context.

-In John 15:12-15, Jesus declares he no longer calls his followers servants, but sees the apostles (and all of us) as his friends.
+In John 15:12-15, Jesus declares He no longer calls his followers servants.
+Instead, He sees the apostles – and all of us – as His friends.
 We are all friends of God if we choose to obey His commands (John 15:14-15).

 Here are a few other Bible verses about Jesus dying for our sins!